kallookoo/wp-no-base-permalink/readme.txt

 = The plugin has been uninstalled, but the slug for taxonomy did not reappear why? =

 A particular installation does not allow the rewrite feature in disabling the plugin.
 Try after disabling the plugin, save permanent links again.

+= Why don't you have full support for multisite? =

+There is currently no secure method for regenerating rules at all sites when activated or deactivated on the network.
+Activating it for the entire network will have no effect until you visit the corresponding page of each site.

+= Are you a developer? =

+- Filter `wp_no_base_permalink_rewrite_groups`:
+Filters the value to use on array_chunk function for create multiple groups for keys or single groups.
+ Multiple groups: The group keys are longer and make fewer rules.
+ Single groups:   The group keys only define one term and make more rules.
+Default: 100.
+Only numeric is allowed.

+- Filter `wp_no_base_permalink_save_rewrite_rules`:
+Filters to save generated rewrite rules, to ensure the rewrtie rules is updated, and if enabled, the transient only is stored for one month.
+After created, edited, deleted any term for taxonomies always recreate the transient for save the rewrite rules.
+Default: true.
+Only boolean are allowed.

+- Filter `wp_no_base_permalink_redirect_status_code` and `wp_no_base_permalink_{$taxonomy}_redirect_status_code`:
+Filters the wp_safe_redirect status code.
+Default: 301.
+Only 300 headers are allowed.

+- Filter `wp_no_base_permalink_{$taxonomy->name}_base`:
+Filters the taxonomy slug aka base to redirects option.
+Use if the plugin not detect the original slug.
+Default: Empty String.
+Only support string or array.

 == Changelog ==
 = 2.0 =